 Mixing Valium with alcohol or other drugs

-Valium can often be abused or misused by mixing with alcohol, drugs or other medications for greater effect.
-It is this method of benzodiazepine abuse that leads to the most deaths.
+Valium can often be abused or misused to achieve a ‘Diazepam high’ by mixing with alcohol, drugs or other medications for greater effect.
+It is this method of benzo abuse that leads to the most deaths.

 Mixing with another depressant drug such as alcohol, sleeping tablets, or opiates can suppress the user’s respiratory system.
 So much so that they stop breathing.
 There is also the increased risk of the person injuring themselves or coming to harm while intoxicated.

 Valium is particularly hazardous when mixed with opiates, whether that be prescribed opiates such as codeine or street bought drugs such as heroin.
 Both Valium and opiates suppress the user’s respiratory system.
 Combined, they become a lethal cocktail that can result in respiratory arrest, coma and death.

 Valium is the most commonly prescribed type of benzo available in the UK.
 This multipurpose drug has been around since 1963; it is extremely addictive and dangerous when abused.